Maczuga/BindPad-Ascension/readme.txt

 3. HOW TO USE TABS
 -------------------------------------------------------------------------

+3.1.
+SLOTS TABS

+There are four tabs called Slots Tab on the top of BindPad frame (like Blizzard's Macro frame).

+[General Slots] is for common icons used for every characters and every specs.
+[<Character> Specific Slots] is for icons specific to current character and current spec.

-There are four tabs on BindPad frame; 'General Slots', '<Character> Specific Slots', '2' and '3'. (aka.
-2nd and 3rd <Character> specific slots) Any icons placed on 'General Slots' are for all characters of your account.
+[2] and [3] (aka.
+2nd and 3rd <Character> specific slots) will act
-Those on '<Character> Specific Slots' are for that specific character only.
+in the same way as [<Character> Specific Slots].

-Note that you can use '<Character> Specific Slots' tab only after you click 'Character Specific Key Bindings' check box at standard KeyBindings frame of Blizzard-UI.
+Note that you can use [<Character> Specific Slots] tab only after you click 'Character Specific Key Bindings' check box at standard KeyBindings frame of Blizzard-UI.
 From BindPad version 1.5, you can see this checkbox on BindPad window itself too.
-(Also BindPad will inform you about 'Character Specific Key Bindings' and automatically activate it for you when you click '<Character> Specific Slots' tab.)
+(Also BindPad will inform you about 'Character Specific Key Bindings' and automatically activate it for you when you click [<Character> Specific Slots] tab.)

+3.2.
+PROFILE TABS

+There are another three tabs called Profile Tab on the side of BindPad frame.
+(like Blizzard's Talent frame)

+Different Profile can hold different contents in [<Character> Specific Slots].
+You can click a Profile tab to switch current Profile, and your choice of Profile is saved for each Talent specs and automatically reverted to former profile when you change talent spec.
+If you choose same Profile for both talent specs this automatic change will not happen.

+Note that [General Slots] tab is not effected by Profile change, as all contents of [General Slots] tab is common for all characters AND all specs.
+If you change Profile while [General Slots] tab is shown, BindPad will automatically shows [<Character> Specific Slots] tab of specified Profile.

+3.3.
+CAN I SWITCH PROFILE IN COMBAT?
+ON STANCE CHANGE?

+No, you cannot.

+If you need different skills binded for different stances/forms, simply use the stance condition to decide on what skill to use.

+Example: /cast [stance:1/2] Berserker Stance; [stance:3] Intercept

+Where [Stance:1/2] is conditioning the macro for you to be in battle stance or defensive stance and [stance:3] is conditioning you to be in berserker stance.
+This works for all classes with stances (Including rogues for stealth [stance:1] and shadow dance [stance:2] or none of the previous [stance:0]).

+Druid example: /cast [stance:1] Bash; [nostance:1] Healing Touch

+[nostance] = Caster, [stance:1] = Bear, [stance:2] = Aquatic, [stance:3] = Cat,
+[stance:4] = Travel, [stance:5] = Tree/Moonkin if available else Flight,
+[stance:6] = Flight if Tree/Moonkin is not available.